 Qualitative research commissioned by ANROWS supported this finding.
-Many of the rural women interviewed in Wendt et al.'s (2017) study said they preferred to use their own social networks to seek help for domestic and family violence, including to secure alternative accommodation.
-For example, one study participant found a rental
+Many of the rural women interviewed in Wendt et al., (2017) said they preferred to use their own social networks to seek help for domestic and family violence, including to secure alternative accommodation.
+For example, one study participant found a rental property after a friend allowed her to move in immediately, and pay rent once she received assistance from Centrelink (Wendt et al., 2017).